theREDspace/video-onboarding/README.md

 ![](./images/hls.png)

-* Master playlist (.m3u8, aka manifest) includes URLs for bandwidth-specific playlist (.m3u8) files (aka rendition)
+* Multivariant playlist includes URLs for bandwidth-specific Media Playlist files (aka rendition / variant)
-* Playlists for each rendition has URLs for video segments
+* Media Playlists contain the location of the video segments.
-* Video segments are in the .ts (transport stream) container format (newer versions also support mp4)
+* Video segments are in the .ts container format, or fragmented MP4, or more specifically sometimes CMAF.
-* Master playlist can also include various metadata and extra content such as subtitle streams/file, I-frame playlists, and more (what's possible depends on HLS version supported)
+* Multivariant playlist can also include various metadata and extra content such as Media Playlists for subtitles, I-frame playlists, and more.
+This is mainly where the HLS version comes into play.
 * Video files may be encrypted at rest and decryption keys can be provided in the playlists for the player to handle decryption
-* Multiple master playlists can be generated (aka variants) for a single video and the client-side application can choose to play any one variant.
-This is often done to make different renditions available to different devices e.g. a mobile variant may contain lower minimum bandwidth renditions as compared to a variant meant for console.
+* Multiple Media Playlists can be generated for a single video and the client-side application can choose to play any one variant.
+You sometimes hear "bitrate ladder" to describe the set of variants that will be created at various qualities.

 HLS feature overview: <https://developer.apple.com/library/content/referencelibrary/GettingStarted/AboutHTTPLiveStreaming/about/about.html>
 Example Playlist features: <https://developer.apple.com/library/content/technotes/tn2288/_index.html>

 ### Compatibility